 Coming Up:

-In the coming days, we’ll talk about habits that rob us of God’s blessings, honoring imperfect parents and the danger of not judging sin.
+In the coming days, we’ll talk about habits that rob us of God’s blessings, honoring imperfect parents, and the danger of not judging sin.

 I hope you’ll sign up so you don’t miss any of them.
-You might also like to check out our YouTube channel.
+You might also like to check out the latest videos on our YouTube channel.

-If this post spoke to you, I would love it if you would share it on your favorite social media platform.
+And if this post spoke to you, consider sharing it on your favorite social media platform.

 Blessings as you grow in Christ,